Corporate Governance

 Corporate Auditor | Keiji Miyake | Mr. Miyake has many years of experience as a certified public accountant and expertise in the fields of finance and accounting.
 Mr. Miyake contributes comments as required, from his professional standpoint as a Certified Public Accountant, at the meetings of the Board of Directors and at the meetings of the Board of Corporate Auditors. | Meetings of the Board of Directors 9 out of 9 (100% attendance rate) Meetings of the Board of Corporate Auditors 9 out of 9 (100% attendance rate) |

-Corporate Auditor | Jun Ogawa | As an attorney for many years, Mr. Jun Ogawa has many years of experience as an attorney and an extensive knowledge of legal matters.
+Corporate Auditor | Jun Ogawa | Mr. Jun Ogawa has many years of experience as an attorney and an extensive knowledge of legal matters and risk management.
 Mr. Ogawa contributes comments as required, from his professional standpoint as a lawyer, at the meetings of the Board of Directors and at the meetings of the Board of Corporate Auditors. | Meetings of the Board of Directors 9 out of 9 (100% attendance rate) Meetings of the Board of Corporate Auditors 9 out of 9 (100% attendance rate) |

 Significant Concurrent Posts